graphql/graphql-spec/spec/Section 3 -- Type System.md

 1. An Object type must define one or more fields.
 2. The fields of an Object type must have unique names within that Object type;
    no two fields may share the same name.
+3. Each field of an Object type must not have a name which begins with the characters {"__"} (two underscores).
-3. An object type must be a super-set of all interfaces it implements:
+4. An object type must be a super-set of all interfaces it implements:
    1. The object type must include a field of the same name for every field defined in an interface.
       1. The object field must be of a type which is equal to or a sub-type of